Get started with C

 Implement your use case

-- Find more use cases and sample projects on the Code samples page.
+- Find more use cases and code examples on the Code samples page.

 - For more technical information about the Pdftools SDK for C, consult the C technical notes.